michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 ### Running the Assembly

 We will be using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to generate a transcriptome assembly, which is an extremely popular softare for RNA-Seq assembly and analysis with extensive tools and documentation.
-You can find instructions on how to use Trinity on Sapelo [here](https://wiki.gacrc.uga.edu/wiki/Trinity-Sapelo).
+You can find instructions on how to use Trinity on Zcluster [here](https://wiki.gacrc.uga.edu/wiki/Trinity).

 #### NOTE: Normalization